grindsa/acme2certifier/docs/eab.md

 kid and mac_key will be loaded into acme2certifer by using a plugin based mechanism.
 Two plugins will be shipped by default and are stored in the `example/eab_handler` directory.

+The key identifers will be part of the reports created by [Housekeeping](housekeeping.md) class.

 ## file_handler

 The eab_file_handler.py allows to load kid and mac_key from a csv-file.
 The handler needs to be activated in `EABhandler` section of `acme_srv.cfg`